Sumitk874/PowerBI-Dashboards/README.md

 **Contributing**

 Feel free to fork this repository and contribute your own Power BI dashboards!
 Please refer to the contributing guidelines (if available) before submitting a pull request.

-This is a basic structure for your README.md.
-You can customize it further by:

-* Adding links to relevant documentation or tutorials for Power BI.
-* Including information about the type of data each dashboard visualizes.
-* Specifying any dependencies or requirements for running the dashboards.